robin8a/udemy_raspberry_machine_learning/README.md

 - Segmentation

 A set of scripts for image processing using raspberry pi:
-- Detection Human, faces, eyes, nouse
+- Detection Human, faces, eyes, nose
 - Detection Cars
 - Pedestrian
 - Object based on an image